ruggeri/tech-notes/algos/concurrency/cache-coherency.md

 AMD x86 design has traditionally leaned MOESI and Intel x86 design has traditionally leaned MESIF.

+# Cache Associativity

+Caches often have _associativity_.
+A **fully associative** cache means that any cacheline can be replaced on a miss. **Direct-mapped** means exactly one line could be replaced. `k`-way associativity means that any of `k` lines might be replaced.
+This tends to be the default in CPU caches.

+Basically, you have a limited number of cache line slots; if you can only place a cacheline in one slot, then this is direct-mapped.
+You must eject whatever was in that line.

+If you have associativity, you need to (1) decide which line to evict, and (2) you have more places to look when you must read a line.

+The advantage is that you don't have to evict the hottest line just because it is located in the spot you need to place this cache line.

+If you have a choice, use a policy such as ejecting the least recently used cacheline in the set of `k` choices.
+In practice, a variety of simpler policies get used, because LRU tracking is kind of complicated/expensive.

+Basically, associativity will increase the hit rate, at the expense of storage/retrieval time.
+How much will it increase hit rate?
+Depends on how well you can select the line to evict.
+Also, it depends on the distribution of "hotness" to the lines in the cache.
+If all the cache lines are about equally hot, maybe choosing randomly is a fine, cheap policy.
+But since every read/write requires loading a line into cache, the hotness might really vary.

 # TODO

 **TODO**: I think write buffers should mention that a lot of the time